 26 Jan Responding to Our New National Reality

-I’m one among a vast number of Americans seeking to make sense of the new political reality, which was clinched by the swearing in of Donald Trump as forty-fifth President of the United States.
-Though I accept the results of the election, I’ve never made any bones about my concern over a Trump presidency, and I’m having a terrible time coming to grips with it.
-Why I’m Voting for Hillary
+I’m one among a vast number of Americans seeking to make sense of the new political reality.
+That reality was clinched by the swearing in of Donald Trump as forty-fifth President of the United States.
+Though I accept the results of the election, I’ve never made any bones about my concern over a Trump presidency.
+And, I’m having a terrible time coming to grips with it.
+See Why I’m Voting for Hillary .

 My son Todd called late Friday afternoon to ask if I had seen the inauguration and to commiserate.
 (One of my greatest fortunes is that my husband, my four grown sons, and their wives–even the grandchildren–are all sympathetic with my political views.
 When it comes to politics, we are a family united.)
 I told Todd I had taped the coverage and was just sitting down to watch it.